 Health differs dramatically across socioeconomic groups.
 Even in the Netherlands, a country that celebrates its egalitarian principles, the higher educated can expect to live 6-7 years longer than their lower educated compatriots.
 Our research aims to document the extent of such disparities and to advance understanding of their causes.
 We derive inequality measures and survey methods that allow health to be compared across population sub-groups.
-We explain health inequalities through decompositions and estimate causal impacts of wealth and education on health.
 We also develop methods for the measurement and evaluation of inequity in the distribution of healthcare.
+Finally, we explain health inequalities through decompositions and estimate causal impacts of measures of socioeconomic status on health.
+In recent years, we pay particular attention to the genetic and early-life (in utero, early childhood) drivers of health inequalities.

 - Bijwaard, G.E., H. van Kippersluis, and J. Veenman (2015).
 Education and Health: The Role of Cognitive Ability.
 Journal of Health Economics, 42: 29-43.